-Compilers are permitted to define and emit class files containing new attributes in the attributes tables of class file structures.
-Java Virtual Machine implementations are permitted to recognize and use new attributes found in the attributes tables of class file structures.
-However, any attribute not defined as part of the class file specification must not affect the semantics of class or interface types.
+Compilers are permitted to define and emit class files containing new attributes in the attributes tables of class file structures, field_info structures, method_info structures, and Code attributes (§4.7.3).
+Java Virtual Machine implementations are permitted to recognize and use new attributes found in these attributes tables.
+However, any attribute not defined as part of this specification must not affect the semantics of the class file.
 Java Virtual Machine implementations are required to silently ignore attributes they do not recognize.